valentinradu/InjectableTool/README.md

-# InjectableTool
+# ToledoTool

-A description of this package.
+A small tool that generates dependencies from files.
+Used by Toledo's plugin.